 Tributaries are some of the most significant sources of nutrients and sediment to the main-stem of the Lower Mississippi River.
-There has been very little geomorphic analysis of non-navigable tributary streams to better understand how they interact with the river.
-Tributary river restoration will be a necessary part of enhanced water quality and sediment monitoring programs and overall watershed based approaches for the systems.
+There has been very little geomorphic analysis of tributary streams to better understand how they interact with the river.
+Comprehensive watershed management will be a necessary part of enhanced water quality and sediment monitoring programs and tributary river restoration.
 It is important for water quality, sediment, hypoxia, habitat, and fish and wildlife management.

 This assessment is the first of three to be completed under the Lower Mississippi River Resource Assessment.
 A recreation needs assessment and a natural resource habitat needs assessment are to follow.
-These three assessments will be combined into a comprehensive plan to guide management of the Lower Mississippi River.
+The conclusions from these three assessments will be expanded into a set of recommendations for projects and programs to manage the Lower Mississippi River into the future.